iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/cartopy.rst

     water.loc[0] # should show the row for Lough Neagh

 Note that ``.loc`` is not a method, since we use square brackets:``[`` and ``]``, instead of round brackets/parentheses.
-Instead, it’s a way to index or slice a GeoDataFrame.
+Instead, it’s an attribute that provides a way to index or slice a GeoDataFrame.

-This means that we can also use ``.loc`` with conditional statements.
+We can also use ``.loc`` with **conditional statements**.
 For example, if we wanted to select all bodies of water that are smaller than 1 square kilometer, we could use something like this:

 .. code:: ipython3